Medical expert of the article

 Complications of diphtheria

-All of the above syndromes and symptoms of diphtheria are associated with the action of toxin, a local process.
-They determine the severity, course and outcome of the disease, therefore they are considered as characteristic manifestations, not complications.
-In severe diphtheria, complications of nonspecific character are possible that can prevail in the clinical picture and even be the direct cause of the lethal outcome.
+All the above syndromes and symptoms of diphtheria are associated with the action of the toxin, a local process.
+They determine the severity, course and outcome of the disease, so they are considered as characteristic manifestations, not complications.
+In severe diphtheria, complications of a non-specific nature are possible, which can prevail in the clinical picture and even be the direct cause of a fatal outcome.

 Iatrogenic complications of diphtheria